 - Phone: 303-425-9955

-- Season: mid June to early September, depending on produce
+- Season: mid-June to early September, depending on the produce

 Union Station Farmers Market

-This is yet another seasonal market that operates seasonally and emphasizes on grower’s only produce.
+This is yet another seasonal market that operates seasonally and emphasizes growers-only produce.
 It encourages fresh produce from direct growers and local agriculture and aims at bringing farmers and consumers closer together.
-The Union Station Farmers Market is held on Saturdays from mid May to mid October, with live music at Union Station Plaza.
+The Union Station Farmers Market is held on Saturdays from mid-May to mid-October, with live music at Union Station Plaza.

 - Phone: 303-910-2236

 Old South Pearl is another highly popular farmer’s market in Colorado that has been operating successfully since 2001.
-It starts in May and will be ending in November and is operational only on Sundays.
+It starts in May and will end in November and is operational only on Sundays.

 Most Sunday shoppers are highly loyal to Old South Pearl and would not drive to any other farmer’s market for their supplies of fresh fruit and vegetables.
-The market started small but have now grown to over 100 vendors have been providing many agro based small businesses an amazing platform to prosper.
-After your finished grocery shopping, head over to Wash Park for some strolling and people watching.
+The market started small but has now grown to over 100 vendors that have been providing many agro-based small businesses with an amazing platform to prosper.
+After you finish grocery shopping, head over to Wash Park for some strolling and people-watching.

 - Address: Pearl Street & East Arkansas Avenue, Denver, CO 80210